 From having previously worked in a salon myself and knowing other poeple that have, I’ve learnt that they’re more concerned about how you wear your hair than your clothes.
 A well done hair style is what you’ll be noticed for most, and you will be judged on what hair accessories you use (the main rules is no scrunchies and no hair grips/pins showing unless it’s deliberate).

 For clothes, stick to dark colours as hair will not show up on them so much and neither will stains from products.
 Salons are usually pretty relaxed on what types of clothing you wear as long as there’s no underwear or bras on display.
 You should check the salon’s uniform policy beforehand, but jeans should be allowed.
 Your best bet for looking good is to dress in neutral colours, the darker the better, accessorize with a really nice pair of shoes and a cool necklace or earrings (nothing on wrists, obviously cause it gets in the way of using your hands precisely).
-Make the most effort on your hair and make-up though as this is what customers and other staff will be judging most.posted almost 3 years ago
+Make the most effort on your hair and make-up though as this is what customers and other staff will be judging most.posted over 3 years ago

 Thanks splashofcolour, you are right.